-Developing a data collection methodology so that treatment progress may be reliably evaluated over time and across similar programs represents a significant challenge to the Performance Outcomes System.
-In particular, the functional assessment tools used by counties differ in content and rating methods, may be completed from different perspectives (clinicians, family members/caregivers, and youth; individually and collectively), and some tools are better suited for certain age groups.
+Developing a data collection methodology so that treatment progress may be reliably evaluated over time and across similar programs, represents a significant challenge to the Performance Outcomes System.
+In particular, the functional assessment tools used by counties differ in content and rating methods, may be completed from different perspectives (clinicians, family members/caregivers, and youth; individually and collectively), and may be better suited for certain age groups.
 Since several counties have made a substantial investment in local performance outcomes systems, tackling the measurement methodology issues associated with functional impairment is certain to be complex as it involves balancing individualization and standardization.

-DHCS and the Measures Task Force are currently reviewing several evidence-based children/youth functional assessment tools that are most commonly used by California counties to see if information gathered from these different tools could be aggregated at the state level.
+A consistent comment from stakeholders, provided both verbally and in written feedback, is that the current outcome measures utilized by service providers and required by the counties should be reviewed for inclusion, not just the Child and Adolescent Needs and Strengths (CANS), which is mentioned in the legislation.
+DHCS and the Measures Task Force are currently reviewing several evidence-based children/youth functional assessment tools that are commonly used by California counties, including CANS, to see if information gathered from these different tools could be aggregated at the state level.
 With the expertise provided by the Measures Task Force, DHCS is looking at multiple possibilities on how best to proceed.
 One particular option is to assess the comparability between the most commonly used functional assessment tools to determine if similar constructs are measured (e.g., internalizing, externalizing, general symptomology, risk behaviors, developmental functioning).
 However, there are no guarantees that such a study would yield findings that may be used to assert that there is any (or enough) comparability between the tools.
 Another option is to perform an in-depth examination into existing local performance outcomes systems to determine if best practices exist.
 There are numerous options that must be carefully identified and considered.